Agrrox/ccRegionManipulate/README.md

 - `ccRegionMove.py` - moves all 2drs and 3drs files from user specified bounding box to `./region2dOutput/` and `./region3dOutput/` in world folder.

-- `ccRegionMove.py` - deletes all 2drs and 3drs files from user specified bounding box to `./region2d/` and `./region3d/` in world folder.
+- `ccRegionMove.py` - deletes all 2drs and 3drs files from user specified bounding box from `./region2d/` and `./region3d/` in world folder.